openvinotoolkit/openvino/docs/MO_DG/prepare_model/convert_model/Convert_Model_From_ONNX.md

 `ONNX <https://github.com/onnx/onnx>`__ is a representation format for deep learning models that allows AI developers to easily transfer models between different frameworks.
 It is hugely popular among deep learning tools, like PyTorch, Caffe2, Apache MXNet, Microsoft Cognitive Toolkit, and many others.

 .. note:: ONNX models are supported via FrontEnd API.
 You may skip conversion to IR and read models directly by OpenVINO runtime API.
-Refer to the :doc:`inference example <openvino_docs_OV_UG_Integrate_OV_with_your_application>` for more detailes.
+Refer to the :doc:`inference example <openvino_docs_OV_UG_Integrate_OV_with_your_application>` for more details.

 Converting an ONNX Model
 ########################